-Omitting the Hib/MenC vaccine at age 12 months (which your child would receive as part of the UK vaccination schedule if they do not take part in this study) might potentially increase the risk of disease from Hib or MenC.
-Similarly, giving the Hib vaccine booster (as part of the 6-in-1 vaccine) at age 18 months, may not provide the same level of protection against Hib as the existing schedule.
-However, in the view of the Joint Committee on Vaccination and Immunisation (JCVI), the risk of either of these diseases is extremely low, because of very good herd immunity in the UK.
+Omitting the Hib/MenC vaccine at age 12 months might potentially increase the risk of disease from Hib or MenC.
+Similarly, giving the Hib vaccine booster (as part of the 6-in-1 vaccine) at age 18 months, may not provide the same level of protection against Hib as the old schedule.
+However, in the view of the Joint Committee on Vaccination and Immunisation (JCVI), the risk of either of these diseases is extremely low, because of very good herd immunity in the UK and this is why the JCVI now recommends this is no longer needed.